Lettsom Gardens at sunset

 LLM comparison – local knowledge

-Compare their answers – and keep an eye out for the mechanisms you use to compare.
+Compare answers between different LLMs– and keep an eye out for the mechanisms you use to compare.
 Put your hat of cynicism on and consider whether the LLM has offered verifiable facts, general sentiment, and to what extent it has echoed your prompt.
+Can you see shared facts – and are they right?
+Can you distinguish between information you asked for, and what else LLMs might be giving you to reflect your tone or otherwise cold-read what might satisfy?
+Can you see things that look right, but are inconsistent when take together?
+If you're using them, are there differences between the conclusions of 'thinking' models and non-'thinking' – between small local models and huge remote ones?

 Compare the LLMs' answers against what you know, first-hand.
 What's certainly wrong and certainly right?
 What's probably wrong, and what's surprisingly right, and how have you verified its statements?